 Sold for $1 million as a yearling, Thousand Words has always been a highly-regarded prospect.
-While only time will tell if he earns back his purchase price, the colt has already shown plenty of potential for Hall of Fame trainer Bob Baffert and joined the Road to the Kentucky Derby with a gutsy victory in the $200,000 Los Alamitos Futurity (G2) on December 7.
+While only time will tell if he earns back his purchase price, the colt has shown plenty of potential for Hall of Fame trainer Bob Baffert, earning a spot in the Kentucky Derby (G1) thanks to hard-fought victories in the Los Alamitos Futurity (G2), Robert B. Lewis (G3), and Shared Belief S.

 |Thousand Words Pedigree|